MidwintersTomb/rusty-crow/README.md

     -V, --version                Print version information
 ```

-To compile on Linux:
+To compile for Linux on Linux:

 `cargo build --release`

-To compile on Windows:
+To compile for Windows on Linux:

 `cargo build --release --target x86_64-pc-windows-gnu`